benmordecai/WSC/README.md

 wsc
 =============

 Under development.
-Meant to be a cli for interacting with the Westminster Shorted Catechism
+Meant to be a cli for interacting with the Westminster Shorter Catechism